 Philosophy students engage in the study of primary philosophical texts and develop the use of philosophical argumentation.
 They are encouraged to think about why it is important to have reasons for one’s position.
 Students are encouraged to reflect upon the connection between course themes and their own lives, which requires engagement in philosophical questioning and exploration.
 Eventually they will be able to articulate why ethical thought and ethical questioning matter in human life and to explore the connections between speculative and practical philosophy.

 Religious studies students gain practice in identifying, defining, and explaining fundamentally important concepts, terms, and practices in religious studies and theology, especially in Roman Catholicism where appropriate, and learn to evaluate these concepts and terms across several different religious traditions.
 They learn to describe the methodologies of various religious traditions in arriving at these concepts, terms, and practices, to demonstrate information literacy in the discipline, including knowledge of modern scholarly hermeneutical principles (rules of interpretation).
 Along the way they discover the cross-disciplinary implications of religious studies and investigate the influence and impact of religion on society both in the past and present.
 Ultimately, they begin to think critically about, discuss, and evaluate the religious and social issues in their personal lives and in their local and global communities.

-A degree in philosophy, religious studies, or interdisciplinary studies opens up numerous possible career paths, which may include church administration and ministry, graduate studies in preparation for teaching college, journalism and other writing in religion and philosophy, and positions in the non-profit sector, at the community, national, or international levels.
+A degree in philosophy, religious studies, or interdisciplinary studies opens up numerous possible career paths, from business to church administration and ministry, journalism, and other fields which encourage the ability to write and express oneself clearly and persuasively, graduate study in religion and philosophy, and positions in the non-profit sector at the community, national, or international levels.
 The broad background, which includes analytic and humanistic skills, can also prepare the student for graduate work in law, local or international business, government, and other careers.

 Founders Hall 303